John Fahy (priest)

 John Fahy (8 June 1893 – 19 July 1969) was an Irish priest, republican, agrarian and radical.
-He is perhaps best known for creating the political party Lia Fáil, a far-right radical agrarian movement and newspaper in which Fahy expressed xenophobic and anti-semitic populist views amongst other views.
+He is perhaps best known for creating the political party Lia Fáil, a far-right radical agrarian movement and newspaper in which Fahy expressed xenophobic and antisemitic populist views amongst other views.
 Lia Fáil made national headlines in the early 1960s after some members were arrested for rural agitation but later escaped jail and went on the run, and Fahy aided and abetted them.

 Biography

 Early life

 Fahy was born in the townland of Burroge, in the parish of Killeenadeema, Loughrea, County Galway.
 He was one of a number of sons of John Fahy, a strong farmer and fervent member of the Irish National Land League, and Honoria Davock.
 He was ordained on 28 September 1919, serving in Dundee, Scotland, between 1919 and 1921.
 He served as the chaplain for a battalion of the Irish Volunteers and involved himself with the Scottish nationalism movement.
 He supported Terence MacSwiney's fatal hunger strike, and traveled back to Ireland to attend the funeral of Father Michael Griffin in November 1920.
 He was recalled to the diocese of Clonfert where he served as curate of Eyrecourt, Closetoken and Bullaun from 1921 to 1929.

 From 1928, Fahy became involved with Peadar O'Donnell, who brought his campaign into east Galway.
 Fahy was arrested in 1929 on charges of obstructing a bailiff rescuing seized cattle.
 He refused to recognise the court, citing Irish republican legitimatism, and was imprisoned in Galway.
 This brought him to national attention and raised important church-state issues.
 Fahy's bishop, John Dignan, invoked privilegium fori, allowing Fahy to submit to him.
 He was tried and sentenced to seven weeks already served, and released.
 Bishop Dignan transferred him back to Clostoken, where he would serve until 1932, and forbade him to publicly express political views.
 It is believed that the republican sympathies of Dignan and Monsignor John Bowes (Fahy's uncle), saved him from more serious consequences, despite Fahy's continued involvement in the IRA.